 For fishing in clear and bright water, such as on sunny days with little cloud cover, natural colors do best.
 These might include green pumpkin, watermelon, and different shades of tan, blue and brown.
 Green pumpkin is one of the most popular colors for your bait and jig, so it’s worth trying.

-For fishing in muddy or stained water, or on overcast days where the sun is not able to shine through the clouds, you want to move into darker colors.
+For fishing in muddy or stained water or on overcast days where the sun is not able to shine through the clouds, you want to move into darker colors.
 This includes solid black, solid purple, and combinations of black, blue, and purple.

 Final Thoughts on Choosing a Jig Trailer

-Whether you are an old pro or a first timer looking to catch your first bass, choosing the right jig trailer can seem somewhat daunting.
+Whether you are an old pro or a first-timer looking to catch your first bass, choosing the right jig trailer can seem somewhat daunting.
 With so many trailer selection choices available, it might take you a bit of time to decide on the right bait to pair with your jig.

 Don’t be afraid to try out a few different trailers and jigs.
-You want the trailer to feel good on the end of your line while also getting positive results.
+You want the trailer to feel good at the end of your line while also getting positive results.
 Experimenting is a great way to figure out what works best in your warm water or cold conditions.